 What are the Top Careers in Cannabis?
 In 2020 sales surpassed Master Growers and Master Extractors for the top paying position!
 Nobody could have predicted that, so who knows what 2021 will hold?

-Did you know that jobs in the legal cannabis industry pay 11% more than the median US salary in other industries?
-It’s no wonder so many people are interested in finding cannabis industry jobs.
+Did you know that jobs in the legal cannabis industry pays more than the median US salary in other industries?
+That was before it was labelled essential during COVID as well.
+It’s no wonder so many people are interested in finding cannabis industry jobs!